galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 Now that the data are in the beacon proper format and with creating the Beacon MongoDB server, we are ready to import the data we have into Beacon.

-The beacon import tool is flexible.
+The Beacon import tool is flexible.
 The tool imports the data from an institutional galaxy or local environment.

 > <hands-on-title>Import data into Beacon MongoDB</hands-on-title>
 >